hkwu/Monopoly/README.md

 This project was implemented and tested using Python 3.
 Backwards compatibility with Python 2 is not guaranteed.

 ### Options
-The following command-line options are supported:
+The following command line options are supported:
 * `--skin=SKIN` Specify the board's appearance.
 Given value must be the name of a JSON file located in `monopoly/skin`.
 Provide only the name of the file.

 ## Project Overview